Did you know?

-Nieu Bethesda, a small rural town 305km north of Port Elizabeth, was established in the 1870s by a group of innovative farmers, lead by BJ Pienaar, who established the farm Uitkyk ("lookout").
+Nieu Bethesda, a small rural town 305km north of Port Elizabeth, was established in the 1870s by a group of innovative farmers, led by BJ Pienaar, who established the farm Uitkyk ('Lookout').
 Many of his descendents are still prominent in the area today and will greet you with a wave as you cycle by.

-The town has retained its historic charm and has shunned modern technology and systems.
+The town has retained its historical charm and has shunned modern technology and systems.
 The town does not even have a bank, let alone credit card facilities or petrol station.

 The Owl House museum is Nieu Bethesda’s best-known attraction, with its garden full of statues (the Camel Yard) that were created by Helen Martins, the lady who inspired Athol Fugard’s play, The Road to Mecca.